Abstract

 Note: The simulation results shown below represent the first 6 examples from the YongdongWang/dart_llm_tasks dataset.
 We have also conducted real robot experiments with 2 examples.
 The natural language prompts displayed below each demonstration video represent the original task instructions provided to the DART-LLM system.
 For real robot experiments, annotations such as "(Real Robot) - * view" are added for clarity and are not part of the input prompts.

-"L3-T2-001: Excavator 1 goes to the obstacle to excavate and unload to clear the obstacle.
-Once the obstacle is cleared, mobilize all available robots to proceed to the puddle area for inspection."
+"L3-T002: Excavator 1 goes to the obstacle to excavate and unload to clear the obstacle.
+Once the obstacle is cleared, mobilize all available robots to proceed to the puddle area for inspection, then all robots avoid the puddle.
+Then Excavator 1 performs excavation and unloading while Dump Truck 2 returns to the starting position."

 Real Robot Experiments